ytmytm/Pi1551/docs/PI1551-Review-and-HowTo.md

 - ROM read source in 1551 bus functions
   - In `read6502_1551` the ROM path returns `roms.Read(address)` for 0xA000+ ranges.
 1551 has a dedicated 16 KiB ROM; consider using `roms.Read1551(address)` for clarity and to avoid selecting a 1541 slot accidentally if misconfigured.

-- Extra RAM address masking *probably already correct*
-  - 1551 RAM path uses `s_u8Memory[address & 0x7ff]` (2 KiB).
-Verify against real 1551 address map.
-If extra RAM mode is on, the extra variants use `& 0x7fff`.
-Ensure consistency and correctness for the non-extra mode masks.

-- TCBM Port C bit mappings *possibly corrected*
-  - `RefreshOuts1551` maps Port C: sets ACK, DEV, STATUS1, STATUS0.
-There are two consecutive checks for `pc & 0x02` (DEV) mapped to two pins (`PIGPIO_OUT_DEV` and `PIGPIO_OUT_STATUS1`).
-Confirm mapping: STATUS1 likely comes from `pc & 0x02` is correct only if bit1 is STATUS1 and bit2 is DEV; double-check which bit goes to which output.

-- DDR changes for Port A and real GPIO direction
-  - `m6523.cpp` notes: "DDR change here must change real GPIO DDR (TCBM data bus) too".
-Currently `PortA_OnPortOut` updates direction based on `port->GetDirection()` and `RefreshOuts1551` sets mode per-bit, but DDR writes occur elsewhere too (DDRA writes).
-Ensure that writes to DDRA will immediately propagate GPIO mode (they will once `RefreshOuts1551` is called; consider an explicit update hook on DDRA changes to avoid 1-frame latency).
-  Note: direction will be chanegd from the loop when `RefreshOuts1551` is called, change is needed only for zero-latency GPIO mode update

 - Timing and double-rate CPU stepping
-  - `Emulate1551` runs `for (int cycle2MHz = 0; cycle2MHz < 2; ++cycle2MHz)` then refreshes outputs once per microsecond.
-This mirrors a 2 MHz 6502.
-Review that handshake lines (DAV/ACK) are sampled in the right half-cycles and that any race-sensitive code that previously relied on phi2 edges in Pi1541 is adapted.
+  - `Emulate1551` runs `for (int cycle2MHz = 0; cycle2MHz < 2; ++cycle2MHz)` then refreshes outputs and calls drive update (GCR) once per microsecond.
+This mirrors a 2 MHz 6502 but I/O running at 1 MHz.
+Not sure if this breaks some software.
   Note: CPU really runs at 2MHz, see https://www.softwolves.com/arkiv/cbm-hackers/15/15949.html
-  Note2: It's possible that all hardware runs at 2MHz, without clock-stretching (so cycle2MHz is redundant)

 - EOI and command parsing on TCBM
   - `ReadIECSerialPort`/`WriteIECSerialPort` carry `STATUS` with EOI bits, but `Listen` and `Talk` contain TODOs to specialize for command/data phase codes.
 Consider refactoring to stateful read/write that also verifies busCommandCode framing to harden against edge cases.